WordPress/meta-environment/README.md

   to run the parser for `developer.wordpress.dev`.
 To do that, open VVV's `Vagrantfile`, locate the line that contains `v.customize ["modifyvm", :id, "--memory", 512]`, and change `512` to `1024`.
 Once you've done that, run `vagrant halt && vagrant up` to make the change take effect.
+* **WordPressTV.dev video upload errors:** WordPress.TV uses VideoPress, which requires a connection to WordPress.com and a paid VideoPress subscription, so it isn't enabled.

 ### Contributing